winksaville/tesla-wallcon-monitor/README.md

 - `-l, --loop-mode` - Continuously update display (vitals only).
 Press ESC or Ctrl+C to exit.
 - `-d, --delay <SECONDS>` - Delay between updates in loop mode (default: 5).
+- `--log <FILE>` - Log raw JSON responses with timestamps to a file for later processing.

 ### Commands